The Only 9 Link-Building Tools You Need in 2024

 The industry’s favorite link research tool

 Let’s face it: You can build links without Ahrefs, but you probably wouldn’t want to.
-Ahrefs’ crawler is the second most active after Google’s, and our backlink index contains over 3 trillion live backlinks.
+Ahrefs’ crawler is most active in the SEO industry, and our backlink index contains over 35 trillion backlinks.
 This makes it arguably the best tool on the planet for backlink research—a crucial everyday task for any link builder worth their salt.

-This is probably why SEO professionals consistently vote Ahrefs their link-building tool of choice, like in Aira’s 2021 State of Link Building report:
+This is probably why SEO professionals consistently vote Ahrefs their top link-building tool of choice, like in Aira’s State of Link Building report:

-Poll where 137 people rated Ahrefs as most trusted link-building tool
+Poll where people rated Ahrefs as their link-building tool of choice

-Content Explorer is a searchable database of over 9 billion pages.
+Content Explorer is a searchable database of 15.6 billion pages.
 It’s fantastic for content research, but it’s also a great source of link prospects.

-For example, let’s say that you’re looking for link prospects for a blog post entitled “best routers for 2021.”
-One source of potential link prospects will be people linking to similar posts that haven’t been updated for years—as nobody wants to link to an outdated list of routers, half of which probably aren’t even available anymore.
+For example, let’s say that you’re looking for link prospects for a blog post titled “best routers for 2024.”
+One source of potential link prospects would be people linking to similar posts that haven’t been updated for years.
+This is because nobody wants to link to an outdated list of routers—half of which probably aren’t even available anymore.

 You can easily find posts that fit the bill in Content Explorer: